-When I try to open particular websites, I receive “Delete Expired DigiCert Certificate” error.
+Hello, when I try to open particular websites, I receive “Delete Expired DigiCert Certificate” error.
 I am not sure what does it mean?
 Is it a serious problem or can I fix it?

 If you have encountered “Expired DigiCert Certificate” error, you just need to know that this error informs about expired validation of the security certificate.
 Usually, website owners quickly fix this problem and renew the authentication.
 Meanwhile, you can get rid of this error by scanning the device using FortectMac Washing Machine X9.
 If the scan delivers good results and there are no issues that could be fixed automatically, follow the manual methods below.

-5. With the help of search bar (top-right of the screen) find DigiCert High and press Enter.
+- With the help of a search bar (top-right of the screen) find DigiCert High and press Enter.

 Repair your Errors automatically